JayeshHire/Cppprograms/README.md

 # Cppprograms
-here are some of my programes peerformed in OOPS lab
+here are some of my programes performed in OOPS lab